 The arrogant grae elves do have some benefits, but do consider themselves as a superior race, even to other elves.
 The exact conveyance of this attitude depends on the individual.
 Instead of cantrip control, all grae elves have sorcery as a racial skill.
+As such, a grae elf does not have the Agility requirement, but instead must have Logic score of 3 or better.
 However, in trade of this, this subrace is not as fleet of foot, having their movement be only 50 feet, that of a human.

 Finally, aquatic elves may not be considered a playable subrace either.
 While they are amphibious, the aquatic subrace requires immersion in water for at least four hours each day or they will become sick due to dehydration.
 If continuing, disregarding the immersion, the victim will temporarily lose 1 point of Body max per day.
 Max Body returns to normal at a rate of 1 per day after immersion resumes.
 However, if the Body reaches zero, the elf dies.
 On the positive end, aquatic elves can breath both air and underwater and can swim at a 60 foot movement rate.Gnome